Witnesses to motor vehicle collisions can clear up issues of liability, establish the chain of events leading to a crash, and provide crucial details.

 - Phone number

-If there are issues with an insurance claim or a victim files a lawsuit, a personal injury lawyer or insurance adjuster may need to contact you for more information following your statement.
+If there are issues with an insurance claim or a victim files a lawsuit, a Long Island Personal Injury Lawyer or insurance adjuster may need to contact you for more information following your statement.

 Describing the Accident